Minimally Invasive Parathyroid Surgery

 - En Espanol

-- There are always risks with surgery.
-You may bleed more than usual or get an infection.
-You could have trouble breathing or get blood clots.
+- During or after surgery, you may bleed more than expected, or get an infection.
 Your thyroid gland, blood vessels, or other tissues may be damaged during surgery.
-You may have nerve or vocal cord damage, or have a hoarse or weak voice after your parathyroid has been removed.
-This may last for a few days or longer.
-You may have a lower than normal calcium level in your blood after surgery.
+You may have nerve or vocal cord damage.
+You may have a hoarse or weak voice that lasts for a few days or longer.
+Your blood calcium level may be lower than normal after surgery.
+You may get a blood clot in your leg or arm.
+This can cause pain and swelling, and can become life-threatening.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.